jdleung/OpenCore-Z370-P-II/README.md

 ## Misc

 ### CPU with Processor Graphics
 The current configuration is for a -F series CPU.
-If you have an Intel CPU with Processor graphic, add it in config.plist
+If you have an Intel CPU with Processor graphic, add this in config.plist

 DeivceProperties
 - Deivce: PciRoot(0x0)/Pci(0x2,0x0)